Unit 6 - Practice Quiz

 SEBI and it's role Easy

-A. Securities and Economy Board of India
+A. Securities and Exchange Board of India

-C. Securities and Exchange Board of India
+B. Securities and Economy Board of India

-D. State Enterprise Board of India
+C. State Enterprise Board of India

 7 In which year did SEBI acquire statutory status?